 Universal design for learning seeks to provide:

 In today's educational settings, the mix of students is more diverse than ever.
 Educators are challenged to teach all types of learners, and they are evaluated against changing standards.
 Teachers want their students to succeed, but a one-size-fits-all approach to education simply does not work.
-There are some simple things you can do to make your course accessible for the learner.
+There are some simple things you can do to make your course more accessible for the learner.
 Making your course accessible will help the learner access the content with little to no issues.
 For more information on how to make you content accessible visit the Accessible Technologies page.